ARMmbed/GettingStartedmbedOS/Docs/index.md

 * [Getting started with mbed OS](GettingStartedmbedOS.md): What's new with mbed OS, and how to write and build programs for it.

-* [Your first mbed OS application](FirstProjectmbedOS.md): a simple example to get you going.
+* [Your first mbed OS application](FirstProjectmbedOS.md): A simple example to get you going.

 The additional sources section offers: